Time in Indiana: 1949 to 1959

 In 1949, in a heated rural vs. city debate, the Indiana General Assembly passed a law to put all of Indiana on Central Standard Time and to outlaw daylight saving time.
 However, the law had no enforcement power, and it was largely ignored by communities that wanted to observe Eastern Standard Time.
 The General Assembly passed a law to make Central Time the official time zone of the state in 1957, but permitted any community to switch to daylight saving time during the summer.
 The law did, however, make it illegal for communities to observe "fast time" (i.e., daylight saving time) during the winter months.
 Governor Harold W. Handley vowed to enforce the law by withdrawing state aid from communities that attempted to observe "fast time" during the winter, though legal obstacles forced the governor to back down from his stance.
 Once again, the law was not enforceable, and individual communities continued to observe whichever time zone they preferred.

+1960 to 1977

 1961–1967.
 In 1961, The Interstate Commerce Commission divided Indiana between the Eastern and Central Time Zones.
 The new time zone line was never uniformly observed.

 From 1967 to 1977, six counties in the northwest near Chicago and six southwest counties in and around Evansville, observed DST in the Central Time Zone.
 The other 82 counties were in the Eastern Time Zone and did not observe DST; however, six counties near Louisville, Kentucky; and Cincinnati, unofficially observed DST.